 2020 Ford Escape

-The 2019 Toyota RAV4 Hybrid can be had in four trims, starting with the $28,970 LE Hybrid and reaching to the $36,970 Limited Hybrid.
+The 2020 Toyota RAV4 Hybrid with all-wheel drive can be had in four trims, starting with the $28,970 LE Hybrid and reaching to the $36,970 Limited Hybrid.
 The LE comes well-equipped with active safety features, so the main difference is aesthetics.
 The Limited has larger 18-inch wheels, synthetic leather insides, and blind-spot monitors with rear cross-traffic alerts.
 The XLE also has those active safety features, so if that level of safety is important, we’d recommend shelling out an additional $1,800 for the XLE Hybrid.
 Otherwise.
 The LE Hybrid is the best value of not just the RAV4, but also the CR-V and Escape.

 The 2020 Ford Escape Hybrid can be had in exclusive SE Sport trim for $29,450, or in Titanium for $34,595.
 All-wheel drive adds another $1,500.
 It’s only $1,150 more than the similarly equipped SE trim, but comes with the 12.3-inch digital instrument cluster and leather-wrapped steering wheel.
 Ford’s pricing makes the SE Sport Hybrid the best buy across the Escape lineup.